bisi-dev/metachess/README.md

 3. **Voila!
 View app in any browser at http://localhost:3000/**

-NOTE: To interact/work directly with the DApp, please switch to the DApp branch for more details <a href="https://instatweet.eu-gb.mybluemix.net/" target="_blank"><strong>chess-engine</strong></a>
+NOTE: To interact/work directly with the contracts, please switch to the chess-engine branch for more details <a href="https://github.com/bisi-dev/metachess/tree/chess-engine" target="_blank"><strong>chess-engine</strong></a>

 ---
 ## Feedback